gavinlaking/vedeu/docs/events.md

 Shows the cursor for the named interface.

+### `:_cursor_origin_`

+Moves the cursor to the top left position of the focussed interface.
+If this interface has a border,then this is respected.

 ### `:_exit_`

 When triggered, Vedeu will trigger a `:_cleanup_` event which you can define (to save files, etc) and attempt to exit.